Mercedes M157 Engine Problems

 Per the service bulletin, the M157 timing case cover is typically serviceable without replacement parts.
 Simply re-seal the cover.
 However, it is a somewhat labor intensive job so it may make sense to replace the parts while you’re in there.

-M157 Timing Case Cover Leak Symptoms
+Timing Case Cover Leak Symptoms

 The main symptom of a leaking timing case cover is a visible oil or coolant leak from the timing case cover area.
 Often the leak is minor and may even go unnoticed.
 However, if the leak is bad enough you may notice smoke or smell burning fluid.

-M157 Timing Case Cover Replacement
+Timing Case Cover Replacement

-As mentioned briefly, it appears re-sealing the M157 timing case cover often works well without the need for any replacement parts.
+As mentioned briefly, re-sealing the M157 timing case cover often works well without the need for any replacement parts.
 You can opt to save a bit of money and go this route.
-However, you do need to remove the M157 valve covers in order to access the timing case cover.
+However, you do need to remove the valve covers in order to access the timing case cover.
 As such, it’s a labor intensive job which is fairly expensive at the dealer or an independent repair shop.

 Ultimately, if you are a savvy DIY’er we recommend saving the money and attempting the re-sealing.
 If the work is done at a repair shop you might consider error on the side of caution and replace the timing cover entirely.

-4) Mercedes M157 AMG Coolant Hose Leaks
+4) M157 AMG Coolant Hose Leaks

 Coming from the BMW world we are very familiar with coolant hose leaks, and well, all coolant leaks in general.
 With age and mileage the M157 coolant hoses are prone to splitting, cracking, or simply popping loose.
 Generally coolant hoses are easy repairs and do not warrant much concern.
 However, beware if the leak is bad enough to cause rapid coolant loss.